Inscribed wrasse: Description

-The inscribed wrasse is a large species within its genus with the largest males measured at 325mm in standard length, It is said to reach 50 cm in standard length.
+The inscribed wrasse is a large species within its genus with the largest males measured at 325 mm in standard length; it is said to reach 50 cm in standard length.

 The small juvenile fish are greenish with white markings and an eyespot on the soft part of the dorsal fin and another on the anal fin.
 The females are brown with white markings on their scales that create thin longitudinal stripes.
 The males are bluish-grey in colour with the body showing an irregular pattern which resembles scribbles and which give rise to the species common and its specific name.
 The males also have white dorsal and anal fins.

 Distribution

 The inscribed wrasse is native to eastern Australia including Lord Howe Island and Norfolk Island, the Kermadec Islands, and the northeast coast of the North Island in New Zealand where its range extends from Cape Reinga to East Cape.
 This is an uncommon species off Australian coasts but is abundant off Lord Howe Island, Norfolk Island and the Kermadecs.